Jennifer Wilber is a writer, teacher, and bisexual rights activist from Ohio.

 Bi erasure and biphobia are often overlooked issues within the LGBT+ community.
-Negative stereotypes about bisexual people persist, which cause gay and lesbian individuals to distrust bi-identified individuals, or to assume bisexuality doesn’t actually exist.
+Negative stereotypes about bisexual people persist, which causes gay and lesbian individuals to distrust bi-identified individuals or to assume bisexuality doesn’t actually exist.

 The tendency to ignore bisexuality, or to pretend that it doesn't exist.

 How Bi Erasure and Biphobia Negatively Affect Bi Individuals

 Bi erasure and biphobia have many negative effects on the wellbeing of bi individuals.
 Bi men and women statistically have poorer mental health, as well as physical health.
 Bi people tend to feel more socially isolated than other members of the LGBT+ community and straight people.

 With the rise of LGBT+ social movements, people with minority sexual identities have developed their own “culture.”
 Bi people, however, often feel “trapped between two cultures,” somewhere between straight and gay (Weinberg, 1994).
 The need for a cultural community is important for feelings of belonging, but bisexuals often lack this sense of community within the LGBT+ community.
 This sense of isolation, lack of social support, and discrimination from both the LGBT+ and straight communities can lead to poorer health outcomes for bi men and women.